 It boggles the mind to think that before anything was created, in the infinite blackness and void, God was dreaming.
-Of all the beautiful works of his creation, it is significant to note that God considers his church, his “bride”, to be the most beautiful of all.
-It’s his people that truly catch his eye, this may come as a surprise to us if we think about how often the church of Christ is so easily disregarded and denigrated to insignificance.
-It may seem like a curious place to start, but I’d like to begin in Matthew 25 in order to gain an insight into what Jesus loves in his church.
+Of all the beautiful works of His creation, it is significant to note that God considers His church, His “Bride”, to be the most beautiful of all.
+It’s His people that truly catch His eye, which may come as a surprise to us if we think about how often the church of Christ is so easily disregarded and denigrated to insignificance.
+It may seem like a curious place to start, but I’d like to begin in Matthew 25 for insight into what Jesus loves in His church.

 Sheep and Goats

 ‘But when the Son of Man comes in his glory, and all the angels with him, then he will sit upon his glorious throne.
 32 All the nations will be gathered in his presence, and he will separate the people as a shepherd separates the sheep from the goats.
 33 He will place the sheep at his right hand and the goats at his left.
 34 Then the King will say to those on his right, ‘Come, you who are blessed by my Father, inherit the Kingdom prepared for you from the creation of the world.’”'(Mat 25:31-34)

 This ‘sheepfold’ analogy is such a common metaphor that as you read the passage you may not even have stopped to ponder, ‘Why are the righteous like sheep, and why are good leaders good shepherds?’
 In one of the most surprising plot twists in any historical narrative, Jesus demonstrated both what a righteous sheep looks like and how a godly shepherd leads!

 I am going to consider these questions closely, because I believe much of the pollution in the Church today is as a result of Christians who don’t think of themselves as sheep anymore and leaders who don’t lead like shepherds.

 What is it about goats that make them such an apt animal analogy of people who deserve judgement?